BenjaminShinar/Books-Resources/c++ Weekly/Episodes_301-400.md

 }
 ```

-there is a danger of ODR (one defintion rule) violation, so it's probably better to create a callable directly.
+there is a danger of ODR (one definition rule) violation, so it's probably better to create a callable directly.

 </details>